danvonk/danvonk.github.io/posts/2025-04-01-bangalore.md

 white.
 Deep-fried dough and flying saucer shaped objects to go with.
 Not to forget the masala chai: was that cardamom and cloves I was tasting in there or was it cinnamon and ginger?
 No, it turns out it's everything!
-In the next few weeks, I became a lot more familiar with the items and was soon knew my idli from my vada and my coconut chutney from my sambar.
+In the next few weeks, I became a lot more familiar with the items and soon knew my idli from my vada and my coconut chutney from my sambar.
 Though if there was one common theme, it was that almost every meal was absurdly spicy.